Arponnar Is the Closest You’ll Get To Eating at a Burmese Auntie’s House

 “I thought, ‘We have lots of Burmese people demanding me to cook for them.
 Why not?’”
 Koko says.
 “When I did the menu, it was about what I wanted to eat.
 I wanted to show off our cuisine.”

-For first-timers, Koko is proud of the restaurant’s gin thoke (ginger salad), an irresistible tangle of pickled ginger, tomatoes, chillies, crunchy fried beans and nuts, garlic, dried shrimp and split pea flour that pleads for another spoonful after the last.
+For first-timers, Koko is proud of the restaurant’s gin thoke (ginger salad), a tangle of pickled ginger, tomatoes, chillies, crunchy fried beans and nuts, garlic, dried shrimp and split-pea flour that pleads for another spoonful after the last.

-Then there’s Zin’s Shan khao swe (Shan noodles), a popular rice noodle dish with tomatoes and tender chicken, layered with crunch from pickles and warmth from chilli oil.
-Remarkably, every dish tastes as if it had been cooked and served at a Burmese kitchen table, unmodified for the western lens.
+Then there’s Zin’s Shan khao swe (Shan noodles), a popular rice noodle dish with tomatoes and tender chicken, plus crunch from pickles and warmth from chilli oil.
+Every dish tastes as if it had been cooked and served at a Burmese kitchen table, unmodified for Western palates.

-Greater depth arrives in lesser-seen plates like mandalay meeshay (rice noodles with pickled mustard greens and clear soup), kyay oh (a noodle soup with freshly ground meatballs), and remarkably, wet thar dote htoe, a snack commonly sold by street vendors consisting of stewed pork offal on skewers, served with its aromatic cooking broth and chilli sauce.
+Greater depth arrives in lesser-seen plates like mandalay meeshay (rice noodles with pickled mustard greens and clear soup); kyay oh (a noodle soup with freshly ground meatballs); and wet thar dote htoe, a street-vendor snack of stewed pork offal on skewers, served with the aromatic cooking broth and chilli sauce.

-“We changed it as a street food to a restaurant setting.
-It’s not popular for the western people, but Chinese and Taiwanese customers love it,” Koko says.
-“In Burma, normally it’s street food – you can see everything.
-You can see pork belly, pork ear, offal – you point to it, and they’ll cut it and put it on the skewer.
+“We changed it … [for]a restaurant setting.
+It’s not popular for the Western people, but Chinese and Taiwanese customers love it,” Koko says.
+“In Burma, normally it’s street food.
+You can see everything – you can see pork belly, pork ear, offal.
+You point to it, and they’ll cut it and put it on the skewer.
 Afterwards, the vendor will count the pieces and that’s the bill.
 And you’ll drink a bit of the broth and eat it with chilli sauce.”

-The restaurant’s popularity with locals (Koko says half his regulars are Burmese) has been buoyed by the area’s growing Burmese community, itself bolstered by an influx of Burmese students fleeing the junta’s conscription policy that targets any person between the ages of 18 and 35.
+The restaurant’s popularity with locals has been buoyed by the area’s growing Burmese community – itself bolstered by an influx of Burmese students fleeing the junta’s conscription policy, which targets men between the ages of 18 and 35 and women aged 18 to 27.
+Koko says half his regulars are Burmese.

-Koko himself was forced to change his identity after his political outspokenness on social media landed him in hot water.
+Koko himself was forced to change his identity after his outspokenness on social media landed him in hot water.
 “The soldiers came to my house in Burma,” he says.
 “They were asking my mother and family where I was.
-So, I had to change my name completely.”
+So I had to change my name completely.”

-According to Koko, “arponnar” denotes aunties who make desserts at gatherings, and it has also become an affectionate nickname for him.
-But he’s not shying away –if anything, he wants his culture and cuisine to be embraced more widely, even going as far as prospecting central London sites for a second Arponnar down the line.
+According to Koko, “arponnar” is a term for aunties who make desserts at gatherings, and it has also become an affectionate nickname for him.
+But he’s not inward looking – if anything, he wants his culture and cuisine to be embraced more widely, even going as far as prospecting central London sites for a second Arponnar down the line.

 Arponnar